Letting the tiger out of its cage: bosonic coding without concatenation

 \subsection{Four-mode tiger code}

-Emulating a rotor code whose homology is based on a tesselation of the projective plane \cite{vuillotHomologicalQuantumRotor2024}, we construct a minimal example whose distances, \(d_X =2\) and \(d_Z = 8\), are both greater than those for the two-component cat code.
+Emulating a rotor code whose homology is based on a tesselation of the projective plane \cite{vuillotHomologicalQuantumRotor2024}, we construct a minimal example whose distances, \(d_X =2\) and \(d_Z = 8\), are both twice of those for the two-component cat code.

 This four-mode code is a combination of the logical-rotor pair-coherent-state code from Sec.~\ref{sec:pair_coherent} and the pair-cat code from Sec.~\ref{sec:pair_cat}, and there is no discrete-variable code participating in this construction.
 We first define two logical rotors, with each rotor encoded into two modes, and then build a pair-cat qubit on top of the two rotors.
 It can be regarded as a tiger-code (i.e., integer-homology) version of $[[4,1,2]]$ qubit stabilizer code \cite{leung1997approximate}.
 This code exhibits a new feature not previously observed in coherent-state codes --- dephasing errors stemming from detectable losses are detected \textit{exactly} without the need for the large-\(\alpha\) limit.